Tag: Advent

 Psalm 97, Hebrews 1:1-2:9, Galatians 4:4-7

 Two holidays often are the most bittersweet, Thanksgiving and Christmas.
-The joy of gratitude (Thanksgiving) and celebration of the Savior (Christmas) can get confused with family struggles, financial struggles and family losses.
+The joy of (Thanksgiving) and celebration of the Savior (Christmas) can get confused with family struggles, financial struggles and family losses.
 These two gatherings will often stir up our deepest emotions, both good and bad.
 It can make the holidays some of the most stressful of the year.

 It’s okay.
 Joseph and Mary were expecting their first child.
 The mysterious and amazing circumstances only heightened that expectation.
 They had to travel in the midst of that.
 The stress of bearing the probable condemnation of their families, plus the confrontation with the Roman authorities (they were traveling to be counted and taxed) would have strained their joyful expectation.

-If you are questioning how could a person be stressed during this time… PRAISE!
+If you are questioning how could a person be stressed during this time…GIVE !

-If you are questioning your value or faith or walk, because you are stressed during this time, give yourself a break.
-The mother and earthly of God were stressed, too.
+If you are questioning your value or or walk, because you are stressed during this time, give yourself a break.
+The mother and earthly father of God were stressed, too.
 You are not alone.

 Stressed or not, Christmas is time to be present.
 Spend time with one another.
 If you know someone is alone, invite them.
-If you are alone, it’s okay to to come and visit.
+If you are alone, it’s okay to ask to come and visit.
 This day is for Framily.

 May you have a Merry and Blessed Christmas!